AttorneyOnline/docs/docs/development/network/obsolete/Obsolete Packet Reference.md

 |-----------|----------------------|--------------------------------------|
 | `players` | `array[player_data]` | `player_data` must be a valid object |

+Sends a list of player data to the Client.

 ## player_data

 | Key         | Type     | Rules  |